braydonlowe/startup/conflictTest.md

 # Conflict test
-Here I have added some text to help test a conflict.
+Here I have added some text to help test a conflict!